patterniha/MMDF/README.md

 * websites that **do not allow** domain fronting:

-  almost all websites behind cloudflare
+  almost all websites behind cloudflare and cloudfront

   all websites behind arvancloud(unless fake-sni is behind arvancloud too)

-  microsoft websites

-  tiktok, twitch, soundcloud, varzesh3,...
+  tiktok, twitch, soundcloud, varzesh3, ...

 # Security concerns
 as mentioned, never use an unknown certificate.